top of page

 Saturn to Sun in Synastry

-Keywords: Structure vs identity | Support or suppression
+Keywords: Structure vs. identity | Support or suppression

 Reflection prompt: Where do I support my partner's growth, and where might I unconsciously limit their light?